DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

   To enter any formular for a given property do the following:
   * select the name of the property on the left-hand side (here DefaultMode)
   * set the expression on the right hand side after the Fx icon

+  You can drag the bottom formular bar border downwards or click the arrow on the right side of it to expand it.

   Overwrite the existing value with the following simple if expression: